grafandreas/CarND-MPC-Project/README.md

 ## Compilations

-Code Compiles with the regular build tools
+Code Compiles with the regular build tools.
+Update: Code is built on Ubuntu WSL (Win10).
+Simulator is run on Win10 directly.

 ## Implementation